Updated for 2020!

 - Saturdays 10:30 a.m. to 5:00 p.m.

 - Sundays 1:00 to 4:00 p.m.

-There is a $7.50 admission fee per person.
-It includes a tractor ride to and from the orchard, plus a cider and doughnut when you’ve finished picking.
+There is a $9 admission fee per person.
+It includes a tractor ride to and from the orchard, plus water, cider, and a doughnut when you’ve finished picking.
 Also included in the fee: rock & pumpkin painting, games, picnic areas, and playground for the kids.

-There is also a farm market, picnic area, playground, cornhole and horse shoes, mountain scenery, and pumpkin patch.
+There is also a farm market and pumpkin patch.

 8660 Blue Ridge Dr